Kyaw-Min-Ooo/Finance-Manager/README.md

-# Spending Coach
+# Finance Manager

 ## Program Description

-**Spending Coach** is a program used to track a user's _income_ and _costs/spendings_ to help make informed financial decisions.
+**Finance Manager** is a program used to track a user's _income_ and _costs/spendings_ to help make informed financial decisions.
 The program adds three neat features to your 'bank account' to build healthy financial habits such as spending **within budget**, avoiding **impulsive** purchases, and **reviewing** your monthly spending patterns.
 This program can be used by anyone but it will be most useful to students with limited budget that has to make the most out of their budget to navigate college life full of expenses.
 I personally splurge sometimes and tend to forget my goals so a program like this would help me build strong and healthy financial habits.